 Created by SAFECOM and NCSWIC, this document provides the implications for the public safety community and the effects of the Public Law 112-96 to recover and auction T-Band spectrum.

 Provides an overview of the Video Quality in Public Safety initiative, which provides information and support to first responders so they can articulate their own video quality needs.

 Explains what public safety interoperability is and the issues that impede interoperable communications.

 Explains the need to ensure secure communications, facilities, and networks for emergency responders.

 Wireless Communications Standards Awareness Guide

 Explains the importance of open standards in wireless emergency response communications.

-This document provides high-level best practices the public safety community should consider when planning and developing LMR subscriber unit RFPs.
+- Request for Proposal (RFP) Best Practices for Land Mobile Radio (LMR) Subscriber Units Procurement [Do's and Don'ts Document]: This document provides high-level best practices the public safety community should consider when planning and developing LMR subscriber unit RFPs.

 Public safety Interoperability Implications of non-P25 Radio Technologies

 This product discusses some of the available non-Project 25 (P25) radio technologies that some public safety organizations might consider to support their operations.
 It examines the possible benefits of these technologies, as well as the potential implications they might impose on interoperability within the public safety communications community.